hqtoan94/hqtoan94.github.io/_posts/2020-05-12-create-personal-blog-using-jekyll-and-github-pages.md

   2.6.3
 ```

 Travis CI has some default options for some fields in the configuration file.
 You could take a look at [Building a Ruby Project](https://docs.travis-ci.com/user/languages/ruby/){:target="_blank"} in Travis CI for more information.
-And one of that is `install` field and by default, it will run `bundle install --jobs=3 --retry=3` so we don't have to be worry about installing dependencies for Jekyll project anymore.
+And one of that is `install` field and by default, it will run `bundle install --jobs=3 --retry=3` so we don't have to be worried about installing dependencies for Jekyll project anymore.

 The next step, we will set value for script field to build Jekyll project and execute `htmlproofer` right after that.